uktrade/iigb-beta-content/content/beta/industries/creative/sub-sectors/content-and-production/en_US.md

 title: Creative content and production
 ---

-If you’re in animation, film, TV, visual effects (VFX) or games, you’ll thrive in our atmosphere of tech-enabled innovation, strong intellectual property protection and tax support.
+If you’re in animation, film, TV, visual effects or games, you’ll thrive in our atmosphere of tech-enabled innovation, strong intellectual property protection and tax support.